The Symptoms, Causes, and Treatment of Polycystic Ovary Syndrome (PCOS)

 How do you treat PCOS?

-There is not a cure for PCOS, but we can treat its symptoms – even infertility.
+There is no cure for PCOS, but we can treat its symptoms – even infertility.
 Lifestyle changes such as altering diet and/or activity levels have proven helpful in symptom reduction and can also lower the risk of diabetes.

 Insulin-sensitizing medicines such as metformin can help the body use insulin more effectively to improve ovulation in some patients with PCOS.
 This may also lower the risk of developing diabetes or metabolic syndrome.